Douglas urges street vendors to return to Roseau Market

 “That is the purpose of the market and that is really where all of the conditions necessary required for proper fresh produce vending is and not on the side of the road where you have no pipe-borne water beside the road, no washroom facility … to meet the sanitary requirements needed for fresh produce vending that may exist at the Roseau Market,” he noted.

-DEXIA announced last week the market has reopened but stated that half a million dollars are needed to get the facility working in normal conditions.
+DEXIA announced last week that the market has reopened but stated that half a million dollars are needed to get the facility working in normal conditions.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.